In the guide

-Surcharges are still permitted in relation to other methods of payment - for example, cash or cheque - but where surcharges are made to consumers they are governed by the Consumer Rights (Payment Surcharges) Regulations 2012 (amended by the Payment Services Regulations 2017).
+Surcharges are permitted in relation to other methods of payment, but where surcharges are made to consumers they are governed by the Consumer Rights (Payment Surcharges) Regulations 2012.
 The Regulations limit charges to consumers who are buying goods and services.

 Ban on surcharges

 Businesses cannot impose any surcharge for using the following methods of payment:

 - consumer credit cards, debit cards or charge cards

 - similar payment methods that are not card-based (for example, mobile phone-based payment methods)